elena19m/cloud-courses/website/docs/common/openshift/_jobs.md

 ### Case study: zip cracking

-Let's look at a real world example of cracking a password using hascat and jobs in Kubernetes.
+Let's look at a real world example of cracking a password using fcrackzip and jobs in Kubernetes.
 The `decrypt-zip.yaml` is the basis for our job.
 It contains the commands used for cracking the password for a zip file.
 The `fcrackzip` tool can brute-force a ZIP archive's password.

-Our task is to download the archive in a Persistend Volume, and crack its password.
+Our task is to download the archive, and crack its password.

 The following manifest will define our job and Persistent Volume:
 ```